-How a Plant-Based Diet Can Help Your Digestive Health
+How a Vegan Diet Can Help Your Digestive Health

 Making the Transition to Veganism

 If you’re seeking better bowel movements, there are a few things to consider before transitioning to a vegan diet.
-While the long term benefits of going vegan such as heart health and improved kidney functioning are undeniable, it may not be wise to quit eating animal products all at once.
+While the long term benefits of going vegan such as improved heart health and kidney functioning are undeniable, it’s always best to adjust your diet slowly.

-Bloating, low energy and unintentional weight loss are just a few of the cons of going vegan cold turkey.
-But a quick switch from a meat-heavy diet to a vegan one can actually lead to more digestive problems such as constipation or diarrhea.
-If your previous dietary preferences are drastically different from a vegan diet, it may be better to ease into it rather than making an abrupt change.
+Bloating, low energy and unintentional weight loss are just a few of the issues some people encounter when they go vegan cold turkey.
+A quick switch from a meat-heavy diet to a vegan one can actually lead to more digestive upset such as constipation or diarrhea.
+If your previous dietary preferences are drastically different from a vegan diet, it may be better to ease into a new way of eating rather than making an abrupt change.